Magyartanulas/magyartanulas.github.io/Section2.md

 `én, te, ő` are singular, and `mi, ti, ők` are their respective plurals.
 These pronouns aren't used except for emphasis or describing a third person.

-> Hungarian does not distinguish between he or she, o is used to describe both.
+> Hungarian does not distinguish between he or she, ő is used to describe both.

 You may have noticed that the third person present tenses have been omitted, this is because they are only used for stating the existence of a thing/things, this will be elaborated upon in the next section.